bcgov/MyGovBC-notification-server/docs/_docs/overview.md

 <div class="note warning">
   <h5>Secure RESTful API end point</h5>
-  <p>When NotifyBC is used to serve SiteMinder authenticated requests, its RESTful API URL end point should be protected against direct internet access using firewall or reverse proxy, otherwise SiteMinder header can be easily spoofed.</p>
+  <p>When NotifyBC is used to serve SiteMinder authenticated requests, its RESTful API URL end point should be protected against direct internet access using firewall, otherwise SiteMinder headers can be easily spoofed.
+Firewall can be external or <a href="../configuration/#siteminder-reverse-proxy-ip-list-and-trusted-reverse-proxy-ip-list">built-in</a></p>
 </div>

 ## Application Framework